Theatre Arts — The CMPA surgical safety course

 - a process to implement their project

-- an evaluation framework to measure the success of their
+- indicators to measure the success of their project

 Dates and locations (2019)

 Wednesday, October 2 to Friday, October 4, 2019

 This program is offered as a privilege of CMPA membership.
 There is no cost for CMPA members and their teams (includes both non-physicians and non-member physicians).

 Travel and accommodations